You’ve probably eaten at least several types of them at some point, but exactly what are legumes?

 - mung beans

 Keep in mind that depending on how they are prepared and packaged, some legume products may be healthier than others.
-When comparing dried versus canned beans, for example, canned beans tend to be laden with excess sodium, which takes away from them being “heart-healthy.”
+When comparing dried beans versus canned, for example, canned types tend to be laden with excess sodium, which takes away from them being “heart-healthy.”

 Packaged products made with beans, like pre-made veggie burgers and dips, may also be high in sodium.

-While dried legumes are preferable, they can take longer to prepare and may not be as convenient or efficient.
+While dried beans/legumes are preferable, they can take longer to prepare and may not be as convenient or efficient.
 However, beans cooked from scratch at home may be higher in some nutrients.